jwadams25/Rivers_Statistics_With_R/README.md

 4 - Data: You guess it.
 This will house any data needed for this course.

+Practice Field - This is the generic R markdown that will be used during class and extra help sessions.

 Sources:
 Online version of Introduction to Modern Statistics by Mine Çetinkaya-Rundel and Johanna Hardin - https://openintro-ims.netlify.app/index.html#license
 Data Science in a Box by Mine Çetinkaya-Rundel - https://datasciencebox.org/index.html